jarviscanada/jarvis_data_eng_SamanehHajigholam/equity-analytics-pipeline/README.md

 This project implements a **production-style batch data engineering pipeline** for equity market data using a **Medallion Architecture (Bronze → Silver → Gold)**.
 It is designed to demonstrate real-world data engineering skills including ingestion, transformation, data quality enforcement, orchestration, testing, and operational best practices.

 The pipeline ingests raw equity price data and company metadata, cleans and standardizes it, enriches it with analytical features, and produces curated datasets suitable for downstream analytics and reporting.
+[Project presentation](https://drive.google.com/file/d/1mpePvMHyNW7Vs8g4TxTDmwinYkXp_Hih/view?usp=drive_link)

 ## Key Features
 - Columnar storage with Parquet